How to Modify a Signed PDF Without Losing Signature (2025 Guide)

 - Use the incremental update method (SaveToFileInc / SaveToStreamInc) if you need to modify a signed document without compromising the original signature.

-Check our PDF signing features in the GdPicture.NET PDF SDK and let us know if you need any help.
+Check our PDF signing features in the GdPicture’s SDK or contact our team if you have any specific requirements.

 Cheers!